-In addition, we take advantage of the backup service provided by May First/People Link, which makes an incremental backup going back 10 days, allowing us to recover databases for any given day going back 10 days.
-May First/People Link has a secondary emergency backup system that takes a nightly copy of your database and stores it on a server in their offices
+In addition, we take advantage of the backup service provided by May First Movement Technology, which makes an incremental backup going back 10 days, allowing us to recover databases for any given day going back 10 days.

 Protection from subpoenas

 Nobody can guarantee with 100% certainty the safety of your data, but we can promise that we will partner with you to the extent possible to protect it.

 The first questions to ask yourself are: how bad would it be if our database was downloaded by the wrong person?
 Would you be responsible for notifying the people in your database that your data was breached?
 Would you put anyone in danger?
 Would it damage your reputation or make it harder to organize?